BergQuester/bergquester.github.io/_posts/2023-01-30-ideal-company.md

 # Ideal Co.
 Opportunity

 As software engineers, we view many job listings for many companies.
-I thought writing a fictitious job listing for my ideal company would be an excellent exercise.
+Writing a fictitious job listing for my ideal company would be an excellent exercise.
 Just as job listings describe the perfect candidate that doesn't exist, this listing describes the ideal company with the perfect opening.

 ## Who We Are